Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Related Works

 \subsection{Several Concerns of Continual Learning}

 The first concern was security in CL.
 Security of neural networks and CL have been studied largely in parallel until recently.
-Guo \etal~\cite{guo_attacking_2019} propose the GREV method to attack the A-GEM methods with adversarial samples and disseminate misinformation in the memory buffer.
-Umer \etal ~\cite{umer_targeted_2020, umer_adversarial_2021, umer_false_2022} show that it is possible to attack CL methods(EWC~\cite{kirkpatrick_overcoming_2017}, SI~\cite{zenke_continual_2017}, online EWC~\cite{schwarz_progress_2018}, and DGR~\cite{shin_continual_2017}) via data poisoning.
-These attacks need to modify both training samples and labels to give a misleading supervising signal.
+Guo et al.~\cite{guo_attacking_2019} propose the GREV method to attack the A-GEM methods with adversarial samples and disseminate misinformation in the memory buffer.
+Umer et al. ~\cite{umer_false_2022,umer_targeted_2020,umer_adversarial_2021} show that it is possible to attack CL by modifications on both training samples and labels to give a misleading supervising signal.
 Li and Ditzler~\cite{li_targeted_2022} attack several parameter regularization strategies by injecting poisoned adversarial samples into subsequent tasks following the target task, in the task incremental scenario.
 However, they implement targeted poisoning attacks by injecting poisoned adversarial samples into subsequent non-target tasks.

 The second concern was the real-world application of CL.
-Recent literature has pointed out that the continual agent will experience out-of-distribution samples in the open-world situation, and thus may not be safe for use.
-Caccia \etal ~\cite{caccia_online_2020} treat learning new tasks as the OOD problem (compared to the learned old tasks), which is quite different from OODF in the definition.
-Mundt \etal ~\cite{mundt_wholistic_2023, mundt_unified_2022} conducted experiments on \textit{reverse continual learning}.
+Recent studies highlight that continual agents, when exposed to out-of-distribution samples in open-world settings, may compromise safety and performance.
+Caccia et al.~\cite{caccia_online_2020} define learning new tasks as the OOD problem (compared to the learned old tasks), a perspective distinct from OODF, which presents unique challenges and definitions.
+Mundt et al. ~\cite{mundt_wholistic_2023,mundt_unified_2022} conducted experiments on \textit{reverse continual learning}.
 They first trained the model on the entire dataset, then retrained the model on a core set and compared the difference in performance.
 A well-chosen core set will better represent the entire dataset, associated with a lower performance drop.
 It was concluded that the introduction of OOD samples to the core set does not have a significant effect on CL.
 However, it was not an OOD problem since the model had access to the whole dataset at the beginning of reverse CL.